-HOOPP pension plan, Professional development opportunities within the agency, Excellent benefits including Heath and Dental coverage, Employee Family Assistance Program and access to a wellness fund benefit.
+Paid vacation (accrued), paid personal days (accrued), paid Flexible time off, HOOPP pension plan, Professional development opportunities within the agency, Excellent benefits including Heath and Dental coverage, Employee Family Assistance Program and access to a Wellness Fund benefit.

 - Provide immediate response on the crisis line and determine initial triage, when a client calls in crisis.

 - Crisis intervention to understand the factors contributing to the current difficulties for adults, in developing a working formulation.

 - Provide support and follow-up post crisis with ongoing telephone support or by connecting clients to appropriate follow-up agencies.